Doves in the Wind

 "Doves in the Wind" is a song by singer-songwriter SZA featuring rapper Kendrick Lamar.
 It was released on June 8, 2017, as a promotional single from SZA's debut studio album Ctrl (2017).
-"Doves in the Wind" is an ode to vaginas, with the word "pussy" mentioned over 25 times.
-Exploring themes of female empowerment, SZA encourages men to see their relationships with women past their sex appeal, so that they can form meaningful emotional bonds together.
-She points to Forrest Gump, a fictional character from a 1994 film who is described as prioritizing his romantic feelings over sexual attraction.
-Musically, "Doves in the Wind" is a boom bap song, which SZA has said showcases her more masculine side.
-It incorporates a slowed-down instrumental of "Turn Me Up Some" (2002) by Busta Rhymes, overlaid with synthesizer chords and crackling drums.
+The song is about female sexual empowerment; in the lyrics, SZA encourages men to see their relationships with women past their sex appeal so they can form meaningful romantic relationships.
+She described the song as an ode to vaginas – the word "pussy" is mentioned over 25 times – and its sound as a showcase of her more masculine side.
+A boom bap song, "Doves in the Wind" samples a slowed-down instrumental of "Turn Me Up Some" (2002) by Busta Rhymes, combining it with crackling drums and synthesizer chords.

-A martial arts film–inspired music video for the song premiered on April 27, 2018.
-Directed by Nabil Elderkin, it stars Lamar as a reclusive martial arts master and SZA as his eager student.
-She meets him after trekking across a vast desert, and the two challenge each other to a duel.
-At the end, she acquires his skills and powers after multiple failed attempts.
-In reviews of Ctrl, critics praised "Doves in the Wind" for the harmonious chemistry between Lamar and SZA.
-In their view, Lamar did not dominate the song despite his tendency to do so in other features.
-Retrospective rankings of SZA and Lamar's collaborations placed "Doves in the Wind" within their top three; it was ranked second in HipHopDXs and third in Rap-Ups.
-Together, the duo have performed the song during SZA's Ctrl the Tour (2017–2018), Coachella 2018, and their co-headlining Grand National Tour (2025).
+Music critics wrote positively about "Doves in the Wind", saying that the collaboration between SZA and Lamar was synergistic.
+Retrospective rankings of their songs together placed "Doves in the Wind" within their top three; it was ranked second in HipHopDXs and third in Rap-Ups.
+The duo has performed the song during SZA's Ctrl the Tour (2017–2018), Coachella 2018, and their co-headlining Grand National Tour (2025).

+A music video for the song premiered on April 27, 2018.
+Directed by Nabil Elderkin, it stars Lamar as a reclusive martial arts master and SZA as his aspiring student.
+After trekking a vast desert, SZA meets Lamar and is challenged to a duel, initially losing.
+After further training, she defeats him, learns his powers, and leaves by levitating away.

 Background

-SZA began work on the project that would later become her debut studio album, Ctrl, in 2014.
+SZA began working on the project that would later become her debut studio album, Ctrl, in 2014.
 Its release date was initially scheduled for late 2015.
-Within the time period, SZA befriended multiple record producers who agreed to work on the project.
-One of them was Cameron Osteen (Cam O'bi).
-During one of their casual conversations, O'bi decided to show SZA one of the tracks he had made for an upcoming album.
-She listened and grew attached to the song – originally titled "Take the Wheel" – and asked if she can buy it from him.
-He refused because it was his song; however, he agreed to start a work relationship with her, and became the producer for a track called "Doves in the Wind".
+Within that time, SZA befriended and then invited several record producers to collaborate with her.
+One of them was Cameron Osteen, known by his stage name Cam O'bi.

+One day, during a friendly conversation, O'bi showed SZA a track he had created for an upcoming album.
+He gave it the working title "Take the Wheel".
+SZA reacted positively to the song, and she asked O'bi if she could buy it from him.
+He refused, saying that since he created it, it should stay with him.
+The interaction led to the start of their work relationship, and O'bi became the producer for a track called "Doves in the Wind".